exploratory-io/book/faq.md

 ## I have installed R with Homebrew on Mac OS X, does that work ?

 Unfortunately the configuration of R installed with Homebrew is not supported currently.
 Exploratory Desktop requires a set of R packages to make your data wrangling and analysis more efficient from the day one.
 To install those packages we use the binary versions of the packages, which assume that R is installed with the standard installer with '.pkg' from CRAN.
-If you would like to use Exploratory Desktop, the workaround is to uninstall R with Homebrew with the command below, then restart Exploratory Desktop, which will install the latest cerR 3.4 with the standard installer from CRAN.
+If you would like to use Exploratory Desktop, the workaround is to uninstall R with Homebrew with the command below, then restart Exploratory Desktop, which will install the latest R 3.6 with the standard installer from CRAN.

 ```
 > brew uninstall r